Emmanuel L. Di Rossetti

 The abandonment of Benedict XVI

-"Eli, Eli lama sabachthani?"
-1 When Benedict XVI signifies, in a few simple words, that he is renouncing the office of Pope, it is an earthquake that shakes the world and strikes Catholics.
-The most outlandish rumors are circulating and everyone is wondering about the causes of this decision which, even if it Continue reading
+“Eli, Eli lama sabachthani?”
+When Benedict XVI signaled, in a few simple words, that he was renouncing the papacy, it sent shockwaves through the world and deeply affected Catholics.
+The most outlandish rumors circulated, and everyone wondered about the reasons for this decision, which, even if it… Continue reading

 -